Who is eligible for unlawful termination?

-- a temporary absence from work because of illness or injury
+- temporary absence from work because of illness or injury

-- an absence from work during maternity leave or other parental leave
+- absence from work during maternity leave or other parental leave

-- a temporary absence from work for voluntary emergency management activity
+- temporary absence from work for the purpose of engaging in a voluntary emergency management activity

 An unlawful termination also happens if you are sacked for your: